 Positive affirmations and visualizations.
 This is where you tell yourself what you will become while you picture it vividly in your mind.
-Picture yourself having peace and being calm wherever you go while you repeat positive affirmations for anxiety to yourself.
+Picture yourself having peace and being calm wherever you go while you repeat positive affirmations to yourself.
 You repeat the process over and over and in time, what you think you become.
 What you believe, you receive.

 Self hypnosis for anxiety.
 This is where you put yourself into a self induced state of calm suggestibility.
 To do, you simply listen to a hypnosis recording while you relax.
 The suggestions help re-train your brain about the thoughts you have about panic attacks and anxiety.
 These healthy thoughts and coping strategies live in your subconscious mind where you can use and apply them in your daily waking state.

 Progressive muscle relaxation.
 This is a technique that reduces anxiety by helping you to notice tension in your muscles.
 To practice, you lay with your eyes closed while you slowly tighten and release muscles groups from head to toe.
 With practice, you learn how to effectively relax your muscles and let go of tension when you feel your anxiety getting to an unhealthy level.

 When you commit to learning a method that helps you to relax and find inner peace, you will have a powerful coping strategy to help you when you get anxious- no matter where you are.
 Review the methods described above and choose one that feels good to you.
 Commit to learning and practicing it every day.